 The Liquidity category consists of liquid assets with the primary purposes to pre-fund net benefit payments, satisfy expense obligations in the near-term (e.g. capital calls and management fees), support the overlay and currency hedge overlay accounts, and also meet any unforeseen cash needs.
 Assets classified in this category include two subcategories: 1) Cash Flow-Matched Liquidity and 2) Cash & Cash Overlay.
+The Cash Flow-

-The Cash Flow-Matched Liquidity category includes our Cash Flow-Matched Liquidity account and our County Treasury Pool, which are both used for the primary purpose of pre-funding and paying out benefit payments.
-SamCERA currently pre-funds up to 36 months of net benefit payments.
+Matched Liquidity category includes our Cash Flow-Matched Liquidity account and our County Treasury Pool, which are both used for the primary purpose of pre-funding and paying out benefit payments.
+SamCERA typically pre-funds up to 36 months of net benefit payments, depending on market conditions, plan performance and other factors.

-The Cash & Cash Overlay category includes our general cash account (used to satisfy capital calls, pay management fees, meet unforeseen cash needs, etc) and our cash overlay and currency hedge overlay account.
+The Cash & Cash Overlay category includes our general cash account (used to satisfy capital calls, pay management fees, meet unforeseen cash needs, etc.) and our cash overlay and currency hedge overlay account.